mircealungu/mircea/notes/Thesis-Examples.md

 # Positive Thesis Examples from Past Students

-## Traditional Thesis - Building Artifact and Evaluating It

-A good thesis in Software Design and Software Engineering builds an innovative artifact, evalutes it with users and reports on it.
-A few good examples here are:
+A good thesis in Software Design or Software Engineering builds an innovative artifact, evalutes it with users and reports on the lessons learned.
+The main scientific contribution are the lessons learned, and answering an important research question with the help of the artifact.
+Not the artifact itself.
+However, if you don't build a sufficiently powerful artifact, then your study might be endandered.

+When it comes to writing, I ask students to choose one of the two forms:

+## Traditional Thesis - A Longer Monograph

 1. [Supporting Foreign Language Learning with a Browser Extension](../docs/assets/reports/22-thesis-browser-extension.pdf), by Emma and Frida
 	- strong methodology